This post may contain affiliate links. Please read my full disclosure

 Now that you know how to do online transcription; It’s time to get paid.

-There are a lot of transcription companies that hire beginners and people who have no transcription experience.
+There are a lot of transcription companies that hire beginners and people who have no experience.

-No doubt, the pay is pretty low.
+No doubt, a lot of remote transcription jobs pay pretty low.
 In fact, all the “seasoned” transcriptionists will scoff, insisting you don’t bother with these companies.

 I think differently.